argrecsys/argael/code/README.md

 # Argnnotator Tool

-Tool for the annotation of arguments in a massive and simple way.
+Tool for the annotation and evaluation of arguments in a massive and simple way.

 ## Authors
 Created on Jun 29, 2022